 Campus is closed to all students, faculty, and staff.
 Only authorized Bancroft facilities staff are permitted during this time as they continue to clean and disinfect campus.

-An alternative learning platform started for students on Wednesday, April 1.
 Please reference all school communications and helpful resources below.
 We will continue to communicate with families through email and update this webpage.
 Thank you for your flexibility and understanding.

 - Update From The Head Of School - 5/8/20